Nmonchart

 4. Job Done!

-• sampleC.html - small sample and quick to load but some data faked to make the graphs look good (not largely full of zeros).
+• sampleC.html - Note: small sample and quick to load, but some data faked to make the graphs look good (not largely full of zeros).

-• sampleD.html - large real-life sample and can take a few seconds to load
+• sampleD.html - Note: large real-life sample and can take a few seconds to load

-• Both of these and the original .nmon files are in the download files below for you to try.
+• These samples and the original .nmon files are in the download files below.

 Note: